Head and Neck Cancers We Treat

 Skin cancer

 We treat skin cancers in the sun-exposed areas of the head and neck.
 The most common skin cancers are basal cell carcinoma, squamous cell carcinoma and melanoma.
-We also treat some other rarer forms of skin cancer.
+We also treat rarer forms of skin cancer.

 Sarcoma